srobo/ops-manual/annual-robotics-competition/competition-team.md

 Submit final accounts (at the end of the competition cycle).
 Understand and follow the requirements defined in the Money Matters section (this defines how budgeting works in more detail).
 3. **Event management.** This committee member is responsible for overall management and delivery of the various events throughout the competition programme (Kickstart, Tech Days, Competition).
 This is a large responsibility and the committee member taking this on should not take on any of the other individual responsibilities.
 4. **Competitor team management.** This committee member is responsible for the management of teams taking part in the competition programme.
 They are expected to ensure that a sufficient quantity of school teams are signed-up to take part in the competition and that the teams that compete receive an adequate level of communication to allow them to get the most out of taking part in the competition programme.
 In particular they should ensure that sufficient notice is given to school teams to give them time to make the necessary preparations (schools usually require notice many months in advance of a major event).
 5. **Volunteer management.** This committee member is responsible for the management of two groups of volunteers: members of the team and other volunteers who are helping out at an event.
-In the case of team members they should ensure that all team members are given an opportunity to contribute towards delivering the competition programme and that they are guided to areas within the team that require more effort.
+* In the case of team members they should ensure that all team members are given an opportunity to contribute towards delivering the competition programme and that they are guided to areas within the team that require more effort.
 They should handle requests from volunteers looking to join the team and also counsel team members looking to leave the team.
-In the case of volunteers helping out at events they should ensure that all volunteers are given visibility of event volunteering opportunities and that they receive adequate documentation, training and support for the roles that they fill at the events.
+* In the case of volunteers helping out at events they should ensure that all volunteers are given visibility of event volunteering opportunities and that they receive adequate documentation, training and support for the roles that they fill at the events.
 6. **Safeguarding and welfare.** This committee member is responsible for ensuring that the Student Robotics [safeguarding policy](../about-the-charity/safeguarding.md) is abided by throughout the 11-month period and at events.
 They are also responsible for ensuring that all volunteers working on the competition programme (either in the team or as event volunteers) are not overworked and that the level of responsibility being taken on by any individual is kept at an acceptable level.
 7. **Gathering metrics.** This volunteer is responsible for ensuring that metrics are collected throughout the 11-month period.
 They should work with the Trustees early on to define a list of metrics to be gathered (e.g. number of school teams, average number of competitors per school team, average competitor to mentor face time per week, etc).
 It is of critical importance that SR gathers metrics to be able to optimise and improve the competition programme and to report to new and existing sponsors to prove the effectiveness of the competition programme.

 The committee is free to define other roles as it sees fit.
 It is also free (and strongly encouraged) to form sub-teams within the team to handle certain aspects of the competition programme.
-For example, the committee member responsible for Competitor Team Management should form a sub-team made up of volunteers who are primarily focused on the activities of managing school teams.
+For example, the committee member responsible for Competitor team management should form a sub-team made up of volunteers who are primarily focused on the activities of managing school teams.

 ### Accountability